Charles Bronson: 1959–1968: Supporting roles in major projects to European breakthrough

-1969 to 1973: subsequent success to US breakthrough
+1969–1973: Subsequent success to US breakthrough

 In 1969, he was being considered to co-star in 99 and 44/100% Dead (1974), while early drafts of the script were being made.

 In 1970, Bronson played lead roles in Richard Donner's Lola, Peter Collinson's You Can't Win 'Em All, Sergio Sollima's Violent City, and Terence Young's Cold Sweat.

 Also in 1970, Bronson played a lead in René Clément's French thriller, Rider on the Rain.
 It was a hit in France as well as the United States and solidified Bronson's rise to international stardom.
 Wanda Hale of the Daily News gave it four stars and said Bronson is "marvelous as the tough American colonel".
 It won a Golden Globe Award for Best Foreign Language Film.

 In June 1970, it was announced that he was being considered to star in Papillon (1973), the role that went to Steve McQueen.

 In 1971, he acted in Nicolas Gessner's French thriller, Someone Behind the Door, alongside Anthony Perkins.
 Also that year, he acted in Terence Young's French-Spanish-Italian Western, Red Sun.

 In 1972, The Valachi Papers was directed by Terence Young; Bronson played Joseph Valachi.

 That year, this overseas fame earned him a special Golden Globe Henrietta Award for "World Film Favorite – Male" together with Sean Connery.

 In 1972, Bronson began a string of successful action films for United Artists, beginning with Michael Winner's Chato's Land.
 This would lead Winner and Bronson to work on multiple films together, following up with The Mechanic (1972) and The Stone Killer (1973).

 By 1973, Bronson was considered to be the world's top box office attraction, and commanded $1 million per film.

 In 1973, Bronson worked with director John Sturges on Chino.
-Also Warner Bros. were trying to convince director Robert Aldrich to have Bronson play the lead in The Yakuza.
+Also Warner Bros. was trying to convince director Robert Aldrich to have Bronson play the lead in The Yakuza.
 The role went to Robert Mitchum.

 In 1974, Bronson's most famous role came at age 52, in Death Wish, his most popular film, with director Michael Winner.
 He played Paul Kersey, a successful New York architect who turns into a crime-fighting vigilante after his wife is murdered and his daughter sexually assaulted.
 This movie spawned four sequels over the next two decades, all starring Bronson.
 Many critics were displeased with the film, considering it an "immoral threat to society" and an encouragement of antisocial behavior.
 The film was the 20th highest-grossing film in the US that year, making $22 million at the box office.

 Also that year, he played the lead in Mr. Majestyk, directed by Richard Fleischer and based on a book by Elmore Leonard.